 First, let’s compare this to the exact hot debate that has occurred in plant-based human nutrition in these three stages:

 Resistance: “We need meat for protein and survival!”
 (Carnivore)

-Reaction: “A diet high in vegetables, fruits and fiber could be beneficial.”
+Reaction: “A diet high in vegetables, fruits and fibre could be beneficial.”
 (Flexitarian)

 Research: “Research has shown that a vegan diet is considered one of the healthiest diets for humans.”
 (Vegan)

 If you were to take this same trajectory and place it on the canine plant-based trajectory, the start of the two paths would be the same.
 Exactly the same.
 We’re somewhere between the resistance and the reaction.